 Matthew was diagnosed with spastic cerebral palsy when he was 18 months old.
 He had 93 physio sessions before age five and constant activity growing up on a farm in Nova Scotia contributed to his early childhood development.
 Matthew got bullied and couldn’t write with a pencil in school, but graduated with honors from high school and went on to a Bachelor’s of Science in Physics at Acadia University, a Masters in Science in Oceanography at Dalhousie University, and PhD in Atmospheric Science at York University.
 Today he works as Head Meteorologist at Dynasty Power in Calgary and sits on the Advisory Committee on Accessibility for the City of Calgary.
 Matthew is passionate about advocating for inclusion and equal activity for those with disabilities and speaks to different audiences on those topics through “Walk a Mile in My Shaky Shoes”.
 Check out more about Matthew’s story at matthewcorkumspeaking.com

-Sarah is a medical doctor and researcher, training to become a Developmental Pediatrician and Clinician Scientist.
+Sarah is a medical doctor and researcher, who works as an Assistant Professor and Developmental Pediatrician in Calgary.
 She is the co-founder of the Children’s Adapted Physical Activity program at the Mount Royal University with David Legg.
 She is an advocate for physical activity participation for all children, including children with disabilities.

 Karen joins the Calgary Adapted Hub as the Program and Sport Manager for Special Olympics Calgary, bringing 35 years of experience with the Special Olympics organization.
 She is the parent of an individual with an intellectual disability who is very active.
 She became involved because of the difficulties of getting sports made available for her own son, who is very active and hope to use her families experience to make postive changes for up and coming young families.